paulfoley/Udacity_Nanodegree-Machine_Learning/Finding_Charity_Donors/README.md

 # Project - Finding Donors for CharityML

 As any charity organization knows, finding donors can be extremely difficult.
-However, by learning from the features of previous donors maybe we can help a charity recognize the people that are most likely to donate.
+However, by learning about the features of previous donors maybe we can help a charity recognize the people that are most likely to donate.

 ## Project Overview